BM-K/Adaptive_Instruction/README.md

 # Scaling Transformer
-Training a Simple and Effective Model for Dialogue Generation with scaling transformer.
+Training a Simple and Effective Model for Dialogue Generation with Scaling Transformer.

 - Experiments
   - ~~evaluation matrix~~